Is your book idea ready to be a book? Sign up for my list and explore your idea with the Book Spark Test.

 start with a conversation

-If you’re considering writing a nonfiction book or memoir and would like thoughtful guidance along the way, the best first step is a conversation.
+If you’re considering writing a nonfiction book or memoir and would like professional guidance along the way, the best first step is a conversation.

 You can tell me about your idea, what you’ve written so far, and where you feel uncertain.
 We’ll talk about what your project might need next and whether working together would be helpful.